TomPlum/domain-library/README.md

 > An **Aggregate** is a cluster of associated objects that we treat as a unit for the purpose of data changes.
 Each **Aggregate**
 > has a root and a boundary.
 The boundary defines what is inside the **Aggregate**.
 The root is a single, specific **Entity**
 > contained in the **Aggregate**.
 The root is the only member of the **Aggregate** that outside objects are allowed to hold
-> references to, although objects within the boundary may hold references to each other. *-Eric J. Evans*.
+> references to, although objects within the boundary may hold references to each other.

-* Entity
+## [Entity](https://github.com/TomPlum/domain-library/blob/165b5b7a1f31e458d18fea9dc5e6633a3ad1f5b0/src/main/java/com/domain/Entity.java#L3-L9) (A.K.A Reference Objects)
+> Many objects are not fundamentally defined by their attributes, but rather by a thread of continuity and identity.

+> Some objects are not defined pimrarily by their attributes.
+They represent a thread of identity that runs through time and often > across distinct representations.
+Sometimes such an object must be matched with another object even though attributes differ.
+An
+> object must be distinguished from other objects even though they might have the same attributes.
+Mistaken identity can lead to
+> data corruption.
 * Factory
 * Repository
 * Service